DagDok din guide till FN och FN-dokument och rapporter

 • the effects of economic reform policies and foreign debt on the full enjoyment of human rights.

-The Universal Declaration of Human Rights, proclaimed by the General Assembly in 1948, is the only common standard covering the full range of human rights.
-It is not legally binding but provides guiding principles for all peoples and nations, stating that the equal and inalienable rights of all members of the human family are the foundation of freedom, justice and peace in the world.
+The Universal Declaration of Human Rights, is the only common standard covering the full range of human rights.
+It is not, in principle, legally binding but provides guiding principles for all peoples and nations, stating that the equal and inalienable rights of all members of the human family are the foundation of freedom, justice and peace in the world.
+The Declaration is considered one of the most important documents of the 20th century, serving as a fundamental authority in multilateral debates in the United Nations and elsewhere and as a powerful factor in establishing the advancement of international human rights law.

 The United Nations is at work on many fronts in promoting and protecting human rights, and its role and scope of action continue to expand.
 This is elaborated by the former UN Secretary-General Kofi Annan in his report The Question of Intervention (1999): "As Secretary-General of the United Nations, I have made human rights a priority in every programme the United Nations launches and in every mission we embark upon.
 I have done so because the promotion and defence of human rights is at heart of every aspect of our work and every article of our Charter".